JPC SYSTEMIC PATHOLOGY

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Small intestine: Diffusely, the villi are blunted and fused and the mucosal epithelium is eroded with multifocal individual enterocyte necrosis.
+HISTOPATHOLOGIC DESCRIPTION: Small intestine: Diffusely, the villi are blunted and fused with mucosal epithelial erosion and multifocal individual enterocyte necrosis.
 Intestinal crypt epithelium is diffusely hyperplastic, piling up to 3 cell layers thick with large vesiculate nuclei and increased mitotic figures extending up the villi.
 Crypts are moderately dilated, often lined by attenuated epithelium, and contain numerous intraepithelial and luminal cross and tangential sections of adult nematodes, developing larvae, and eggs.
-Adult nematodes are 20-25 um in diameter, with a smooth cuticle, platymyarian-meromyarian musculature, and intestinal and reproductive tracts within a pseudocoelom.
-Larvae are 10 um in diameter and contain closely packed basophilic cells and an esophagus with a distinct corpus, isthmus, and bulb (rhabditiform).
-Eggs are 20-25 um, thin-shelled, ovoid, eosinophilic to magenta, multicellular (morulated), and lobulated.
+Adult nematodes are 20-25 µm in diameter, with a smooth cuticle, platymyarian-meromyarian musculature, and intestinal and reproductive tracts within a pseudocoelom.
+Larvae are 10 µm in diameter and contain closely packed basophilic cells and an esophagus with a distinct corpus, isthmus, and bulb (rhabditiform).
+Eggs are 20-25 µm, thin-shelled, ovoid, eosinophilic to magenta, multicellular (morulated), and lobulated.
 The lamina propria and to a lesser extent the superficial submucosa are expanded by moderate numbers of lymphocytes, plasma cells, eosinophils, and neutrophils admixed with fibrin and edema.

 ETIOLOGIC DIAGNOSIS: Intestinal strongyloidosis